 Emotional eating can feel very satisfying, but it is not always healthy.
-Therefore, you should know what to do instead of emotional eating.
+Therefore, you should know the best ways to avoid emotional eating.
 You must be aware of some tips and tricks to stop emotional eating.
-Before we do that, let’s understand what exactly is emotional eating.
+Before we do that, let’s understand what exactly emotional eating is.

 1. What is Emotional Eating?